toggledbits/VirtualSensor/README.md

 ### Service urn:toggledbits-com:serviceId:VirtualSensor1 ###

-In addition to the "standard" services that VirtualSensor mimics, it has a few tricks of its own.

-The `Alias` state variable holds an optional alias for the VirtualSensor.
-It is used
-in conjunction with the alternate web API described below, to identify one or more sensors (rather than using the Vera device ID).

 The `SetEnabled` service action can be invoked to enable or disable the VirtualSensor's function generator and automatic manipulation of values.
 To enable it, set the `newEnabledValue` parameter to 1; to disable it,